marczych/git-first-parent-bisect/README.md

 ```

 This is correct in that the test fails on `5567014` but it is fixed on the
-`test-more-tests` branch before it gets merged to master so it isn't the commit
+`test-more-tests` branch before it gets merged to `main` so it isn't the commit
 we're looking for.

-We can instead use `git-first-parent-bisect` to find the commit on `master`
+We can instead use `git-first-parent-bisect` to find the commit on `main`
 that introduced the failing test:

 ```